About The Bookhams Residents’ Association

-Monthly Committee meetings are open to all members and are held on the first Monday of the month starting at 7.30 pm in The Church Room, St Nicolas Church, Church Road.
+Monthly Committee meetings are open to all members and are held on the first Monday of the month starting at 7.30 pm in The Harrison Room, Old Barn Hall, Church, Church Road.
 Bookham.
-(Access through the passage way between the shops or through the Churchyard).
 If the Monday is a Bank Holiday then the meeting is held on the following Monday.
 Local Councillors attend and actively support the work of the BRA.

 The BRA seeks to preserve the character of the Bookhams by reviewing all planning applications in the village and submitting letters of representation as appropriate.
 Where relevant the BRA will object to or support commercial applications.